IBM-Cloud/ansible-collection-ibm/docs/ibm_container_cluster_config_info.rst

     If set to true will download the config for admin

-  network (False, bool, False)
+  download (False, bool, True)
-    If set to true will download the Calico network config with the Admin config
+    If set to false will not download the config, otherwise they are downloaded each time but onto the same path for a given cluster name/id

   ibmcloud_api_key (True, any, None)